Nailiwally/Nailiwally/README.md

 - 👋 Hi, I’m Walid
 - 👀 I’m interested in Data analytics
-- 🌱 I’m currently learning SQL, Python and R
+- 🌱 I’m currently learning SQL and R
 - 💞️ I’m looking to learn as much as possible